Electrical Exam Prep Tip #147 – General Electrical Standards

 Electrical Exam Prep Tip #112: Transformer Questions

 Transformer questions are actually quite simple, however the state exam writers intentionally include a lot of distracting information.
 The unprepared test taker will read too much into a transformer question and then draw a complete blank.
-However, if it asks to size the maximum or minimum short circuit, ground-fault, or any other over current protection […]
+However, if it asks to size the maximum or minimum short circuit, ground-fault, or […]

 Texas Electrical License Registration Forms